 The NVFC launched the Heart-Healthy Firefighter Program in 2003 to reduce the number of firefighter and EMS deaths from heart attack.
 This mission is accomplished by promoting a healthier lifestyle and by providing firefighters with fitness, nutrition, cholesterol, and other pertinent information to assist them on the road to becoming heart-healthy.
 It is the nation’s only heart attack awareness and prevention program targeted at all firefighters and EMS personnel, both volunteer and career.

 Utilize this web site to find the resources, tools, and information you need to learn about your health and take proactive steps to protect your heart and lower your risk for heart disease and related conditions.
 The site is designed to help individuals get and stay healthy, departments to establish a health and wellness program, and families to support their first responder in their efforts to improve their health.
-Resources of the program include the Heart-Healthy Firefighter Resource Guide, the Heart-Healthy Firefighter Cookbook, smoking cessation tools, Health and Wellness Advocate Workshop, health and wellness webinars, fitness demonstration videos, and much more.
+Resources of the program include the Heart-Healthy Firefighter Resource Guide, smoking cessation tools, Health and Wellness Advocate Workshop, health and wellness webinars, fitness demonstration videos, and much more.